 ACTIVITIES TO DO TOGETHER

-RELATED ARTICLE: Fun Fall Activities To Do With Kids
+RELATED ARTICLE: 20+ Fun Things To Do With Your Kids This Fall

 MORE OUTDOOR ACTIVITIES

 If you are like me and love to do family camping trips then another really cool thing to take with you is this CAMP OUT ACTIVITY BOOK that you can find here.
 Also if you have an older child, this HIKING MULTIPLICATION WORKSHEET would be perfect.
 You can find this and much more on their website.

 Use my link here and get your FIRST MONTH FREE!

 One last thing, Education.com is running a huge contest where your child can win $500 to go towards college.
 How cool is that?!
 You can view all of the details and enter here.